 Types of Projection in Computer Graphics

-In Parallel Projection, image points are found at the intersection of the view plane with parallel projectors drawn from the object points in a fixed direction.
+In Parallel Projection, the image points are found at the intersection of the view plane with parallel projectors drawn from the object points in a fixed direction.
 The two basic types of parallel projection are:

-Orthographic Projection occurs when the direction of projection is perpendicular in which the direction of projection isn’t parallel to any of the three principal axes.
+It occurs when the direction of projection is perpendicular in which the direction of projection isn’t parallel to any of the three principal axes.

-There are two types of oblique projection:
+There are two types of oblique projection, these are: